code16/machina/README.md

             'provider' => 'users',
         ],

-        'api' => [
+        'machina' => [
             'driver' => 'machina',
-            'provider' => App\ClientRepository::class,
+            'provider' => Api\ClientRepository::class,
         ],
     ],
 ```

 ### Creating a `ClientRepository` class

-This package doesn't come with an opinationated way of retrieving clients, but instead provides a very simple way to adapt it to your application, by providing a class implementing `Code16\Machina\ClientRepositoryInterface`.
+This package does not come with an opinionated way of retrieving clients, but instead provides a very simple way to adapt it to your application, by providing a class implementing `Code16\Machina\ClientRepositoryInterface`.

 Example :